Mendeley/openoffice-plugin/README.md

  6. From the tree choose My Macros->Mendeley->mendeleyUnitTests, and then choose the macro named `runUnitTests()`
  7. Click Run (currently it will only show a message if something goes wrong)

-(Tip: it's handy to set up a toolbar button using Tools->Customise if you run the tests frequently)
+(Tip: it's handy to set up a "Run Unit Tests" toolbar button using Tools->Customise if you run the tests frequently)

+## Running other unit tests:

+ Prerequisite: Python 2.6 or 2.7

+### Non-interactive tests

+ 1. Ensure Mendeley Desktop is running
+ 2. Run "python src/MendeleyHttpClient\_test.py"
+ 3. Run "python src/MendeleyDesktopAPI\_test.py"

+### Interactive tests

+ 1. Ensure Mendeley Desktop is running
+ 2. Run "python src/MendeleyDesktopAPI\_test\_interactive.py"
+    (this will prompt you for manual input and produce output based on your actions)